Mid-Cap Stocks Definition

 4.9 (831 ratings) 117 Courses | 25+ Projects | 600+ Hours | Full Lifetime Access | Certificate of Completion

 Below is the partial list of such stocks in NASDAQ

 You may download the full list of NASDAQ Mid Cap stocks here

-- It is easy to get the data and information about the mid-cap companies when compared with the small-cap companies because mid-caps companies have been there around for longer period than the smaller companies which makes it easier to get their more information through research.
-Also, the mid-cap companies have been there in the business for a long period for avoiding any blunders which are usually made by the small-cap companies.
+- It is easy to get the data and information about the mid-cap companies when compared with the small-cap companies because mid-caps companies have been there around for a longer period than the smaller companies, which makes it easier to get their more information through research.
+Also, the mid-cap companies have been there in the business for a long period for avoiding any blunders, which are usually made by the small-cap companies.

-- In case the large-cap companies decide to buy the mid-cap companies that the investment in the mid-cap can give a good return if the switch is generous as in that case investors might get it mid-cap shares converted to large-cap stock.
+- In case the large-cap companies decide to buy the mid-cap companies, the investment in the mid-cap can give a good return if the switch is generous, as in that case, investors might get it mid-cap shares converted to large-cap stock.

 - The mid-cap companies are not as stable as the large-cap company as they do not have much capital so that they can last through any economic downturn coming making them riskier in the contraction phase of the business cycle.
-Also usually they are focused on one business type or market type and in case that market disappears then they will also have to shut down their operations.
+Also, usually, they are focused on one business type or market type, and in case the market disappears, then they will also have to shut down their operations.

 - The return generated from investing in the Mid-cap funds gives less amount of return on the investment made when compared with the small-cap fund.